 Ultrasonography, followed by other imaging tests

-The disorder may be suspected when results of liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more , done as part of an annual physical examination or for some unrelated reason, are abnormal.
-Then, ultrasonography Ultrasonography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more is typically done first to check for blockage of bile ducts outside the liver.
+The disorder may be suspected when results of liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more , done as part of an annual physical examination or for some unrelated reason, are abnormal.
+Then, ultrasonography Ultrasonography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more is typically done first to check for blockage of bile ducts outside the liver.
 Tests that can confirm the diagnosis include the following:

-Magnetic resonance cholangiopancreatography (MRCP): Magnetic resonance imaging Magnetic Resonance Imaging Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more (MRI) is used to obtain images of the bile ducts and the pancreatic duct.
+Magnetic resonance cholangiopancreatography (MRCP): Magnetic resonance imaging Magnetic Resonance Imaging Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more (MRI) is used to obtain images of the bile ducts and the pancreatic duct.
 This test helps confirm primary sclerosing cholangitis and rule out other causes of bile duct obstruction.

 Blood tests and MRCP may be done regularly to check for cancer of the bile ducts and liver tissue.